WinnieLian/python_midterm_program/README.md

 **A discussion of extensions of data**

-1. Introduce machine learning models for box office prediction.
-In the future, linear regression, random forest, support vector machine, etc. can be used to predict the box office performance of movies.
-By training models, we can predict the box office revenue of new movies.
+1. We can consider introducing machine learning models for box office prediction.
+In the future, we can use methods such as linear regression, random forest, support vector machine, etc. to predict the box office performance of movies.
+These models can help us predict the box office revenue of new movies.
-2. Global film market analysis.
-The current analysis focuses on the US market, but in the future it can be expanded to the global market to study audience preferences and market dynamics in different countries and regions.
+2. We can combine more data based on the current database to analyze the global film market, because our current analysis is mainly focused on the US market, but it can also be expanded to the global market to study audience preferences and market dynamics in different countries and regions.
-3. In-depth analysis of the relationship between film costs and returns.
-Analyze the difference in profitability between high-budget and low-budget films through historical data, analyze which types of films have the greatest returns at different budget levels, etc.
+3. We can deeply analyze the relationship between film costs and revenues, analyze the profit differences between high-budget and low-budget films through historical data, and analyze which types of films have the greatest revenue at different budget levels.